openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-image-effect.md

 renderGroup(value: boolean)

-Whether the component and its child components are rendered off the screen and then drawn together with its parent.
+Sets whether the component and its child components are rendered off the screen and then drawn together with its parent.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full